dkidanu1/Milestone-3/README.md

 **Fixes for URL injection**

-The above security features were mitigated by adding a werkzeug feature Login Required Decorator from flask.
+The above security features were mitigated by adding a werkzeug feature Login Required Decorator from flask (https://flask.palletsprojects.com/en/1.1.x/patterns/viewdecorators/#login-required-decorator).
 This prohibits users without a username to view the pages.
 This has ensured the website is secure and safe.
 The redirect was set up and will now direct the user to the sign in/sign up page where they are prompted to sign in or sign up to utilize the site.

 #### 3. Responsiveness
 In this test the website was tested to all default device sizes provided by chrome dev tools.